Culture

 Mola Njoh Njie, a senior native of Bokwaongo and long-time councillor since 1976, insisted that chieftaincy in Bokwaongo follows patrilineal lineage.

 “Chieftaincy is not for money.
-There is regulation to become a Chief and we follow the tradition.
+There is regulation to become a chief, and we follow the tradition.
 The Bokwango constitution drawn up in 1999 says that chieftaincy is from father to son.
 I don’t know where Njie Mbonde came from.
-Is his father a Chief?
+Is his father a chief?
 Is his grandfather a chief?
 The answer is, no,” Mola Njoh Njie added.

-A certificate titled The Recognition of Chiefs Law, 1960, signed by the Prime Minister and Secretary of State for Local Government of West Cameroon on June 6, 1966, also recognizes Oscar Ikome Elinge as the rightful chief.
+A certificate titled The Recognition of Chiefs Law, 1960, signed by the Prime Minister and Secretary of State for Local Government of West Cameroon on June 6, 1966, also recognises Oscar Ikome Elinge as the rightful chief.

-Dr Julius Ikome Monangai claims to be the son of the late Chief Oscar Ikome Elinge, and as such, the qualified successor to the Bokwaongo throne.
+Dr Julius Ikome Monangai claims to be the son of the late Chief Oscar Ikome Elinge and, as such, the qualified successor to the Bokwaongo throne.

 Malomba was absent from the consultative talks where Njie Mbonde was designated Chief and has since then raised no public opposition to the designation.